 The family and I enjoyed our last ride on the water before I prepare the boat for winter storage.

 Today, I will be filming more videos in my gym.
-But before I leave, I will be sharing a few exercises that will help you heal knee pain after workout.
+But before I leave, I will be sharing a few exercises that will help you heal knee pain after workouts.

 CLICK HERE to watch the YouTube video.

 Initially, I would recommend icing your knees (or knee) for 5 minutes.
 You can use an ice bag or a bag of frozen vegetables wrapped in a towel.
 See how your knees feel after doing this.
 Do they feel better or worse?
 You need to focus on feeling better after icing the knee.
 You can progress to icing your knee from 5 minutes to 10 or 15 minutes to help manage any knee inflammation or pain.